Ghost vs WordPress (2026): Modern Publishing or Ultimate Flexibility?

 Our Methodology

-We tested Ghost and WordPress across 10 categories for 35+ hours with real workflows.
-We analyzed 9,140+ user reviews and verified pricing as of April 2026.
+We tested Ghost and WordPress across 10 categories for 35+ hours with real publishing workflows.
+We compared blogging experience, performance, newsletter, memberships, plugins, SEO, ecommerce, flexibility, community, and self-hosting.
+We analyzed 10,700+ user reviews from G2, Gartner, and Reddit.
+Pricing verified April 2026.

 Both offer free options or trials.
-Test with your actual workflow.
+Test with your actual workflow before committing.

 Last updated: .
 Pricing and features are verified weekly via automated tracking.